-Customer Levels of Service Key Performance Measure Level of Service Performance Measure Target Performance Safety Assets are desig standards ned to current Compliance with design guides and quality management process at time of construction Designs reviewed to meet quality standards requirement prior to issue for implementation Risk based approach to Asset managed and maintained in accordance with risk appetite Audit conducted once every five years for Declared Dams assets TVION Risk prioritisation of work statement Audit conducted on sample every 5 years other infrastructure Cleanliness Stormwater pits cleaned to an ag level to manage blockage due to of sediments. reed service risk of Inspection and cleaning service standard in place.
+Customer Levels of Service Key Performance Measure Level of Service 9 Performance Measure Target Performance Safety Assets are desig standards ned to current Compliance with design guides and quality management process at time of construction Designs reviewed to meet quality standards requirement prior to issue for implementation Risk Risk based appr Asset managed and maintained in accordance with risk appetite Audit conducted once every five years for Declared Dams assets TUOK prioritisation of w orks/ statement Audit conducted on sample every 5 years other infrastructure Cleanliness Stormwater pits and pipes are cleaned to an agreed service level to manage risk of blockage due to accumulation of sediments.
+Inspection and cleaning service standard in place.
 Develop a standard for inspections and cleaning of stormwater pits and pipes Quantity Floodplain risk management study and plan identifies opportunities for upgrade and expansion of the network Upgrades and expansions with acceptable benefit cost ratio listed for consideration for a works program.
 All identified proposals from adopted floodplain risk management plans listed and prioritised.
-Environment A commitment to manage the qua from council-cor to improve/main environmental courses lity of runoff trolled assets tain the Monitor for contaminants and health indicators Measures are implemented and maintained to reduce impacts in priority locations of physical and chemical stressors from Council managed sources.
-Technical Levels of Service Level 1 condition assessment Annual 75% compliance Condition Inspection Level 2 condition 4-yearly assessment 75% compliance Level 3 condition assessment As required if identified in a level 1 or 2 inspection 100% compliance
+Environment A commitment to monitor and manage the quality of runoff from council-controlled assets to improve/maintain the environmental conditions of water courses Monitor for contaminants and health indicators Measures are implemented and maintained to reduce impacts in priority locations of physical and chemical stressors from Council managed sources.
+Technical Leve ls of Service Level 1 condition assessment Annual 75% compliance Condition Inspection Level 2 condition assessment 4-yearly 75% compliance Level 3 condition assessment As required if identified in a level 1 or 2 inspection 100% compliance

-Customer Levels of Service Key Performance Measure Level of Service Performance Measure Target Performance Post event Inspections Level 1 inspection of identified hotspots and reported priority locations Within 2 weeks of incident 100% compliance Target met 😊 Cost Implementatio n of efficient and cost- effective attributed to maintenance programs Implementatio Maintenance costs attributed to work orders Assets with high maintenance costs identified for major maintenance program or renewal.
+Customer Leve Customer Levels of Service Key Performance Measure Level of Service e Performance Measure Target Performance Post event Inspections Level 1 inspection of identified hotspots and reported priority locations Within 2 weeks of incident 100% compliance Target met © Cost Implementatio n of efficient and cost- effective maintenance programs Maintenance costs attributed to work orders Assets with high maintenance costs identified for major maintenance program or renewal.
 Risk Assets are maintained within a tolerable risk profile.
 Risk assessment of road infrastructure to be undertaken.
-All assets managed in accordance with the infrastructure risk appetite statement Asset Percentage of identified renewals funded Performance management actions and funding Percentage of planned renewals completed supports long- term sustainability Percentage of identified proactive maintenance works completed Stormwater Assets Actions Inspection Schedule Engineered Channels managed in accordance with vegetation management plans on Council owned land Schedule identified hotspot and replant significant areas of exposed soil or with sparse growth Annually in autumn vegetated open channels walls Armor fill erosion areas with riprap or divert the runoff to a stable area and as outlined in the maintenance standards Inspect and repair down-slope of all energy dissipators and rap for erosion Swales and Open Stormwater Assets are managed in accordance with blockage policy and maintenance Remove obstructions, sediments or debris from swales and other open channels Annually in autumn and as outlined in the maintenance Channels standards Repair any erosion of the lining standards
+All assets managed in accordance with the infrastructure risk appetite statement Asset Percentage of identified renewals funded Performance management actions and funding allocation Percentage of planned renewals completed supports long- term sustainability Percentage of identified proactive maintenance works completed Stormwater Assets Actions Inspection Schedule Engineered Engineered Channels manag Schedule identified hotspot and replant significant areas of exposed soil or with sparse growth Annually in autumn vegetated accordance w accordance with management pla vegetation Armor fill erosion areas with riprap or divert the runoff to a stable area and as outlined in the maintenance standards Inspect and repair down-slope of all energy dissipators and rap for erosion Swales and Open Stormwater Assets are mana accordance with policy and maint blockage Remove obstructions, sediments or debris from swales and other open channels Annually in autumn and as outlined in the maintenance Channels standards Repair any erosion of the lining standards